Athletes and Pelvic Health

 If you are an athlete and experience any leakage or pelvic pain, come in and see us!
 The pelvic floor is one of your core muscles, and improving its function can improve your performance!

 New!
-Postnatal Sport: An active class is designed to prepare you to return to sport and support your training goals.
+Core Restore 2: An active class is designed to prepare you to return to sport and support your training goals.

 Retrain your core for impact safely with our Pelvic Health Physio team.